-A minimum of 120 approved semester hours is required for the degree of Bachelor of Science in Business Administration.
+A minimum of 120 approved semester credits is required for the degree of Bachelor of Science in Business Administration.
 A cumulative grade point average of 2.0 is required.
 At least 60 credits of course work must be taken in subjects other than Business.
-Students must complete 30 of the last 45 hours of credit in residence at UVM as a matriculated student.
+Students must complete 30 of the last 45 credits in residence at UVM as a matriculated student.

-A Basic Business Core grade point average of 2.25 is required by the completion of 60 credits in order to remain enrolled in the School of Business Administration.
+A Basic Business Core grade point average of 2.25 with no one grade lower than a C- is required by the completion of 60 credits in order to remain enrolled in the School of Business Administration.

 The Business Field requirement courses, the Business Discipline Concentration courses, and three additional upper-level business courses, must each be filled with at least 50 percent of business administration courses taken at UVM.
 Other UVM courses may be used towards these requirements if approved by the Undergraduate Studies Committee.

-Students choosing an International Business concentration may complete all Business Discipline Concentration credit hours at an approved institution abroad.
-However, they will be required to complete 75 percent of their Business Field credit hours in UVM business courses or in other UVM courses approved by the Undergraduate Studies Committee.
+Students choosing an International Business concentration may complete all Business Discipline Concentration credits at an approved institution abroad.
+However, they will be required to complete 75 percent of their Business Field credits in UVM business courses or in other UVM courses approved by the Undergraduate Studies Committee.

-Additional grade requirements exist for Basic Business Core, Business Field, and Business Discipline Concentration courses.
+Additional grade requirements exist for the Business Field, and Business Discipline Concentration courses.